cmake-basis/BASIS/doc/howto/cmake-options.rst

     Installation directory of the API documentation relative to the installation prefix.

+.. option:: -DBASIS_INSTALL_RPATH:BOOL

+    Whether to have BASIS set the appropriate INSTALL_RPATH property of executables and shared libraries instead of CMake.
+This option is ``ON`` by default which complies with the :ref:`BASIS standard <SystemSearchPaths>`.
+Note that this option may be overridden by the project developer or on the command-line by setting the variable `CMAKE_SKIP_RPATH` to `FALSE`.
+This is typcially done in the `config/Settings.cmake`.

 .. option:: -DBASIS_INSTALL_SCHEME:STRING

     Installation scheme, i.e., filesystem hierarchy, to use for the installation of the